-The time slider is automatically available in the upper right corner of any map or scene that contains temporal layers.
+The time slider is automatically available in the upper right corner of any map or scene that contains temporal layers or stand-alone tables.
 It provides controls that allow you to visualize temporal data.
 To use the time slider, ensure that you have enabled time on one or more layers in the map.

 Time slider and its controls

 To interact with the slider and its controls, move the pointer near the space where the slider is visible at the top of the map view.
 When the slider is not being used, many of the controls are hidden to simplify its appearance and give the primary focus to the map.